memfault/interrupt/_posts/2020-11-10-the-best-and-worst-mcu-sdks.md

 ### Infineon XMC4000, Renesas RA4 3/10

-Infineon and Renesas MCUs are popular for industrial applications and in the automative industry.
+Infineon and Renesas MCUs are popular for industrial applications and in the automotive industry.
 In both cases, the standard setup is a Windows executable which installs an eclipse-based IDE.

-All is not lost however, as they also provide a peripheral library which can be downloaded standalone.:
+All is not lost, however, as they also provide a peripheral library which can be downloaded standalone.:
 * Infineon calls theirs XMC Lib: http://dave.infineon.com/Libraries/XMCLib/XMC_Peripheral_Library_v2.1.24.zip
 * Renesas has the “Example Project Bundle”: [Download Detail Page, Renesas Electronics](https://www.renesas.com/us/en/software/D6004702.html)